amethyst/rustrogueliketutorial/book/src/chapter_5.md

 # The field-of-view component

 Not just the player has limited visibility!
 Eventually, we'll want monsters to consider what they can see, too.
 So, since its reusable code, we'll make a `Viewshed` component.
-(I like the word *viewshed*; it comes from the cartography world - literally "what can I see from here?" - and perfectly describes out problem).
+(I like the word *viewshed*; it comes from the cartography world - literally "what can I see from here?" - and perfectly describes our problem).
 We'll give each entity that has a *Viewshed* a list of tile indices they can see.
 In `components.rs` we add:

 ```rust
 #[derive(Component)]